TokenMarketNet/smart-contracts/README.rst

-.. highlight:: shell

 .. contents:: :local:

 Introduction
 ============

-This repository contains crowdsale smart contracts to be used with your `ICO <https://tokenmarket.net/what-is/ico>`_.
+This package contains crowdsale smart contracts to be used with your `ICO <https://tokenmarket.net/what-is/ico>`_.

-* Crowdsale contracts: token, ICO, uncapped ICO, pricing, transfer lock ups
+* Crowdsale contracts: token, ICO, uncapped ICO, pricing, transfer lock ups, token upgrade

 * Populus based test suite

+* Deployment tools and scripts

 As the writing of this, Ethereum smart contract ICO business has been booming almost a year.
 The industry and development teams are still figuring out the best practices.
 A lot of similar smart contracts get written over and over again.
 This project aims to tackle this problem by providing reusable ICO codebase, so that developers can focus on their own project specific value adding feature instead of rebuilding core crowdfunding logic.
 Having one well maintained codebase with best practice and security audits benefits the community as a whole.